 If you are in a snowed in area – enjoy.
 I am not one bit envious that I am missing out on the 10+ inches of snow that dumped on my hometown today.
 I am quite content to look outside at the snow-free fields of Kansas.
 And I am pretty sure there will still be plenty of snow for my kids to play in when we get home.
 Though if I had it my way we would head South and not return till May.

 Hi!
-I am Jill Flory, the 'one who sews'.
-And designs and dreams and decorates!
-I am so happy you have arrived at my blog.
+I am Jill Flory, professional seamstress, furniture painter, photographer, decorator, designer, home schooler, wife and Mom, chief cook and laundress (and any other hat I'm required to wear in this crazy, happy life I live)!
+I am thrilled you have arrived at my blog, and would love it if you hung out for awhile.
 You can find out a bit more about me by clicking on my 'about' page in the top menu bar.
 To follow me you can subscribe by email, use the social media buttons above, or Linky and Bloglovin' are located at the bottom of this page.